Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The plot of a story drives the question of “why” things happen in the story.
-It's a series of events, though your photo may only show one event.
+Though your photo may only show one event, it’s a series of events.
 Plot helps draw your viewers into the photo, as it either answers or poses questions about why the character does what it does, why the photo is in a setting, or what may be at stake.

 Does your photograph show a goal for your character?
 Is something at stake if the character succeeds or fails?
 Is your photo showing a pivotal moment in your character’s life?

 Something to consider.
 A single photo may tell a moment in a story, but that doesn’t mean you can’t create a number of moments in your plot to tell a larger story with multiple photos.

 Conflict doesn’t have to be a fight.
 It’s a method of creating tension in your story to make things more interesting.
 Perhaps your character is doing what he has to do instead of what he wants to do.

 Let’s take another example we discussed earlier by using our character as a fish out of water to create conflict.
 Imagine our elegant jewelry store and the main character has bloodshot eyes, bedhead hair and a mustard stain on his shirt.

 Add some more characters to react to him.

 Of course, conflict without plot isn’t enough.
 Why is he in the jewelry store in the condition he’s in?
 What’s his motivation or reason for being out of his element?
 Exploring that idea may come up with some other conflicts that you can show in your photo.

 Our conflicts can take on a number of forms.
 We just explored the character out of his element, or fish out of water.